PG&E : Shuts Power to California Resort Area to Prevent Wildfires | MarketScreener

 His home atop a nearby ridge did have its electricity turned off on Saturday, prompting Mr. Leung to do what more residents are doing: fire up an emergency generator.
 But with the 8,000-watt generator consuming five gallons of gasoline every eight hours, he said it could get expensive if the shutdown lasts too long.

-"They don't tell you when they're going to turn the power back on, and that's the hard part," said Mr. Leung, 42, as he tossed a ball in his backyard for his Labrador retriever, Sammy.
+"They don't tell you when they're going to turn the power back on, and that's the hard part," Mr. Leung, 42, said Saturday afternoon as he tossed a ball in his backyard for his Labrador retriever, Sammy.